 - fox (n.)

-- Old English fox, from West Germanic *fukhs (cf. Old Saxon vohs, Middle Dutch and Dutch vos, Old High German fuhs, German Fuchs, Old Norse foa, Gothic fauho), from Proto-Germanic base *fuh-, corresponding to PIE *puk- "tail" (cf. Sanskrit puccha- "tail").
+- Old English fox "a fox," from Proto-Germanic *fuhsaz "fox" (cognates Old Saxon vohs, Middle Dutch and Dutch vos, Old High German fuhs, German Fuchs, Old Norse foa, Gothic fauho), from Proto-Germanic *fuh-, from PIE *puk- "tail" (source also of Sanskrit puccha- "tail").

 - fox (v.)

-- 1560s (but perhaps implied in Old English foxung "foxlike wile, craftiness"), from fox (n.).
-Foxed in booksellers' catalogues means "stained with fox-colored marks."
-In other contexts, it typically meant "drunk" (1610s).
+- 1660s, "to delude" (perhaps implied in Old English foxung "fox-like wile, craftiness"), from fox (n.).
+The same notion is implied in Old English verbal noun foxung "fox-like wile, craftiness;" and Middle English had foxerie "wiliness, trickery, deceit."
+Foxed in booksellers' catalogues (1847) means "stained with fox-colored marks" (rusty red-brown).
+In other contexts the past-participle adjective typically meant "drunk" (1610s).